 Shooting star is not an important food plant for animals but some, like deer, will graze on it.
 Bees really like it and are an important pollinator for the plant.

 Shooting stars are a major plant in the garry oak meadows of southern Vancouver Island.
-These meadows were used by First Nations for harvesting other plant bulbs.
-The First Nations kept the large plants from taking over the meadows by burning them regularly.
-These burns also encouraged shooting stars, camas and other wildflowers to grow.
+These meadows are used for harvesting other plant bulbs.
+Traditional burning practices keep the large plants from taking over the meadows.
+These burns also encourage shooting stars, camas and other wildflowers to grow.